Drill reference

 Select Same Diameter

-Check to select all holes with the same diameter as the currently select feature.
+Selects all holes with the same diameter as the currently selected feature.

 select same diameter example